lanreoyekanmi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This read me contains shell redirections
+This readme contains shell redirections